 Pergonal Side Effects

-Note: This document contains side effect information about menotropins.
-Some of the dosage forms listed on this page may not apply to the brand name Pergonal.
+Note: This page contains side effects data for the generic drug menotropins.
+It is possible that some of the dosage forms included below may not apply to the brand name Pergonal.

 For the Consumer

 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur while taking menotropins (the active ingredient contained in Pergonal)

 Headache; nausea; pain, swelling, heat, or redness at the injection site; stomach cramps, fullness, or pain; vomiting.

 Severe allergic reactions (rash; hives; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); breast pain or enlarged breasts; calf, leg, or arm pain, swelling, redness, or tenderness; change in balance; change in color of skin to a bluish color (eg, on the lips, nail beds, fingers, toes); changes in speech or vision; chest, jaw, or arm pain; confusion; coughing up blood; fainting; fast breathing; fast heartbeat; flu-like symptoms; one-sided weakness; pale skin; shortness of breath; sudden, severe nausea or vomiting; unusual sweating; weakness; yellowing of the skin or eyes.

 Applies to menotropins: injectable powder for injection, intramuscular powder for injection, subcutaneous powder for injection

 The most frequently reported adverse drug reactions reported are abdominal pain, headache, injection site reactions, and injection site pain